public class DockableBar

 chart1.getDataGrid().setHeight(300);

-public void setHeight(int value)
+resetHeightpublic void setHeight(int value)

 Gets or sets the height of the dockable bar in pixels.

-When you modify the height, the isAutoSize
+When you modify the height, the isAutoSize method will be set to False.

 Use the Height method to configure the height for the dockable bar object.